 - Collaborating with law enforcement agencies

 ECPAT works with INTERPOL, EUROPOL and the police forces of multiple countries to better understand and confront the problem of online child sexual exploitation.
-In 2018, this resulted in groundbreaking research based on an INTERPOL database of sexual abuse images.

 - Building partnerships

 …with members, governments, religious leaders, the technology industry and United Nations agencies, to tackle this crime more effectively.

 We advocate for better domestic legislation to ensure that countries have laws that are in line with internationally agreed conventions.
 In recent years, ECPAT’s country reports, as well as reports to the UN Human Rights Committee and the CRC Committee have been instrumental in helping governments identify gaps in the body of law so they can make appropriate changes.

 - Artificial Intelligence